The Lieutenancy of Tyne and Wear

 The individual may have been involved in social enterprises or promoting business enterprises in disadvantaged communities.
 There are a whole range of activities that may result in an individual being nominated for this award.

 The Lord-Lieutenant advises on nominations within their lieutenancy.
-The awards are announced annually and The Lord-Lieutenant presents the awards on behalf of Her Majesty, The Queen.
+The awards are announced annually, and The Lord-Lieutenant presents the awards on behalf of His Majesty, The King.